LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/HOUVintage.md

 ---
 layout: page
-title: "HOU Vintage TBD"
+title: "HOU Vintage Sep 29"
 permalink: /HOUVintage/
 redirect_from: "/nextVintageTournament/"
 ---

-Our [last event](/2019-08-03-3-August-2019-Results/) was great!
-Check back soon for the next tournament!
+Our next Vintage event is scheduled for September 29th.
+Stay tuned for more details!